MakiDaki16/python_projects/README.md

 For PYTHON 3.12

-Click on code and then on download zip to download my files Open the zip file and extract the .py files
+Click on code and then on download zip to download my files.

+Open the zip file and extract the .py files
 Run Python 3.12 and open the .py files